whitlocktech/Next-Gen/README.md

 We will use this site to view information about our servers, and a place to get updates.

+#### Future Goals
+have conection to stats server possibly have connection to pterodactyl for live views have request to rustio for live map images

 ## Tech

 ### backend: